How to use albums and libraries in Photos for Mac

 - Launch Photos on your Mac.

-Click on the Albums tab in your sidebar.
+Click on the Photos in your sidebar under the Library section.

-Select the photos you'd like to be in your album, new or old.
-You can hold down the command key on your Mac's keyboard to select multiple photos at once.
+- Select the photos you'd like to put in your album, new or old.
+You can hold down the Command key on your Mac's keyboard to select multiple photos at once.

-- Click on the add button in the top navigation, it looks like a plus sign.

-- In the popup menu, you can either create a new album and name it or select an existing album.
+Click on the Album you want to place your photos into.
+You can also create a new album and name it.

 Your photos will then be available in the album you chose.